-We are now offering a Dynamic Parlour Testing service, which will be carried out by James Patterson our vet with a particular interest in milking parlour optimisation and mastitis, using the latest technology in testing equipment.
+We are now offering a Dynamic Parlour Testing service, which will be carried out by Joe Mitchell our vet with a particular interest in milking parlour optimisation and mastitis, using the latest technology in testing equipment.

 As well as the actual dynamic machine test a number of other important interactions in the parlour are recorded during a milking observation, including teat end scoring, assessment of pre and post dipping/spraying, cluster alignment and the work flow of the milking routine.
 There are several key areas a dynamic test can evaluate that a static test cannot measure: